I still think that I maybe at some point I must have done something wrong.

 Then, one day, when I feel almost at peace, when things look bright and positive and I believe I can do this, I read the news.

 I hear about my government not allowing my kid to go to the bathroom where he feels the most comfortable.
 And fear and anger creep in.
-And I wish that I wouldn´t have to be afraid that my kid could go to the man’s bathroom and someone will identify him as trans, and he could be in real danger.
+And I wish that I didn´t have to be afraid that my kid could go to the man’s bathroom and someone will identify him as trans, and he could be in real danger.
 I am afraid someone can hurt my baby, hit him, just because he is different.

 Because he is not what is expected.

 And that fear terrifies me.
 How can they be afraid of my child?
-How can they hate my baby without even knowing him?
+How can they hate my child without even knowing him?
 How could they wish him harm?
 You don´t know how much he has already suffered to come to this point in his life when he is willing to say: Mom, I am trans.